Dn2/Dn2GameGrids/README.md

 # Dn2GameGrid

-An Unreal Engine 4 plug-in for square and hex grids and simple A* pathfinding.
+Unreal Engine 4 plug-in for square and hex grids and simple A*(Star) pathfinding.
 An instance of a grid is managed by an Actor that holds an array of the cells (points/nodes) on the grid.
 There are helper functions in both C++ and Blueprints for you to manipulate the grid, it's cells and your gameplay actors.

 ## Features
-- [x] Async grid population
+- [x] Async grid generation
 - [x] Async A* pathfinding
 - [x] Non iterative cell validation
 - [x] World Location <-> Grid coordinates conversion